gaplo917/single-vertx-kotlin/README.md

 ## Running

-The most convenient way to run the project during development is as follows:
+The most convenient way to start the project during development is as follows:

 ```
-./gradlew run
+./gradlew start
 ```

 That way, any changes to the classes will be picked up and re-deployed automatically.